Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Juni 2025 14.28.25 UTC
+- WIB: Rabu, 18 Juni 2025 15.37.05 UTC
-- WITA: Rabu, 18 Juni 2025 15.28.25 UTC
+- WITA: Rabu, 18 Juni 2025 16.37.05 UTC
-- WIT: Rabu, 18 Juni 2025 16.28.25 UTC
+- WIT: Rabu, 18 Juni 2025 17.37.05 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

 Kategori: success